satokaz/vscode-findinpage/README.md

 Add a bit two functions to the `Preview Editor` such as Markdown etc...

 * Zoom font in Preview Editor with combination keyword.
-* "Find in Page" button.
-You can search words and other characters in preview editor.

 ### Zoom font in Preview Editor with combination key.